Worklytics/psoxy/docs/aws/authentication-authorization.md

 Worklytics tenant's GCP Service Account (identified by a numeric ID you obtain from the Worklytics portal) to assume the role.

-This assumption policy will have a statement similar to the following, where the valud of the `aud` claim is the numeric ID of your Worklytics tenant's GCP Service Account:
+This assumption policy will have a statement similar to the following, where the value of the `aud` claim is the numeric ID of your Worklytics tenant's GCP Service Account:
 ```json
         {